 At other times, desires are intermittent; they come and they go.
 This is called vicchinna avastha, while the thinned form is called tanu avastha.
 Today you are angry, and tomorrow you are in a very pleasant mood.
 You have seen husband and wife quarrelling.
-They will not talk to each other, but they do not hate each other really.
-Even if they put on the appearance of disagreement, anger, and a mood of rejection, as it happens among members in a family, it does not mean that they hate one another.
+They will not talk to each other, but they do not really hate each other.
+Even if they put on the appearance of disagreement, anger and a mood of rejection, as it happens among members in a family, it does not mean that they hate one another.
 They have tremendous ties of attachment which can manifest at other times, under different conditions.
 It is a subtlety of love which gets suppressed by a fit of displeasure, at which moment it may look that the desire has gone or the love is absent, but it is pushed underneath.
 It is not absent, and tomorrow it will come up.
-It is possible that today you may be very affectionate, tomorrow you may be quite the contrary, and the day after tomorrow again you will be something else.
+It is possible that today you may be very affectionate, tomorrow you may be quite the contrary, and the day after tomorrow you will be something else.

-So, it is possible for a person to behave in different ways under different conditions of pressure, appearing to be one thing now and another thing afterwards.
+Thus, it is possible for a person to behave in different ways under different conditions of pressure, appearing to be one thing now and another thing afterwards.
 This is the intermittent condition of human desire, which takes shapes suitable to the conditions prevailing outside—because the purpose of the mind is to keep itself safe, secure, by hook or by crook.
 If desire should not be manifest, the mind will not manifest it.
 If the manifestation of a desire is harmful to its maintenance, to its security, it is good not to manifest it.
-It will manifest only those features which are necessary for its security at that moment; and at another moment, other features will manifest themselves, whatever they be, for the purpose of its maintenance and security at that time.
+The mind will manifest only those features which are necessary for its security at that moment; and at another moment, other features will manifest themselves, whatever they be, for the purpose of its maintenance and security at that time.
 And when every condition to manifest the desire is fulfilled, it can fully manifest.
 That is called udara avastha.
 Then, it will come like a roaring flood and swallow us.

 Prasupta, tanu, vicchinna, udara are the four conditions of desire mentioned by Patanjali; and we are always in one or the other of these conditions.
 It does not mean that we have controlled the desires, or subjugated or sublimated them—nothing of the kind, because the moods that manifest in daily life will indicate they are still there.

 Not only that, the proximity with a great sage or a spiritual master produces a positive effect of its own.
-It is like the light and warmth of the sun, which destroys all infectious germs and purifies the whole atmosphere outside.
+It is like the light and warmth of the sun, which destroys all infectious germs and purifies the whole atmosphere.
 We feel, sometimes, as if everything is all right in the presence of a great man.
-Well, when we are away from him, all things may look to be at sixes and sevens; but in the presence of that great man, our questions are answered, emotions are subdued, desires are silent, and holy aspirations manifest themselves in his presence—as it sometimes happens inside a temple, even.
+When we are away from him, all things may look to be at sixes and sevens; but in the presence of that great man, our questions are answered, emotions are subdued, desires are silent, and holy aspirations manifest themselves in his presence—as it sometimes happens inside a temple, even.
 When we witness a grand worship in sacred temple, we are roused into a holy emotion at that moment.
-We strike our cheeks, prostrate before the deity, sing songs in ecstasy.
+We strike our cheeks, prostrate before the deity, and sing songs in ecstasy.
 For the time being, we forget everything that is earthly, carnal, physical, and undesirable.

 A spiritual emotion is roused in the presence of a deity in a temple or in the presence of a spiritual master.
-While this is, perhaps, a very desirable method that can be suggested in the case of everyone, it may not be practicable for all people to be always witnessing holy worships in temples, or to be in the presence of a master.
+While this is, perhaps, a very desirable method that can be suggested in the case of everyone, it may not be practicable for all people to be always witnessing holy worships in temples or to be in the presence of a master.
 They have various difficulties of their own in their personal lives.
-The alternative method then suggested is to take to holy study for a protracted period—as, for example, Bhagavata saptaha or a purascharana of a mantra, which takes all our time so that we have no time to think anything else.
+The alternative method then suggested is to take to holy study for a protracted period—as, for example, a Bhagavata saptaha or a purascharana of a mantra, which takes all our time so that we have no time to think anything else.
 Our desires are kept in subjugation for such a long time that they become very weak, and the positive influence exerted on them by the purascharana of the mantra or the holy reading, called the svadhyaya, may sublimate them, may liquefy them and rarefy them to such an extent that they get either tuned to our holy aspirations or are made to vanish altogether.

 Study of these scriptures, therefore, is not merely a means of gathering information on spiritual matters, but a positive technique of transmuting one’s emotions into those conditions of thought and life, of which these authors of the scriptures were embodiments.
 And when we do purascharana of a mantra, a similar effect takes place.
-The blessing of the rishi who discovered the mantra is upon us, the grace of the devata who is the deity of that mantra is upon us, and the alchemic effect produced by the chandas of the mantra which we are reciting also is a highly contributory factor.
+The blessing of the rishi who discovered the mantra is upon us, the grace of the devata who is the deity of that mantra is upon us, and the alchemic effect produced by the chandas of the mantra which we are reciting is also a highly contributory factor.
 Rishi, chandas and devata are associated with a mantra.
 Thus, svadhyaya of scriptures and japa of mantras, resorted to in a very consistent, austere manner as a sadhana, would be a safeguard against possible difficulties on the spiritual path.